 Finally, I would say that from a personal point of view, places like HEA and other support groups can help individuals to talk about and come to terms with a condition that hitherto was very private and was holding back the chance to get along and have a normal life.

-Urinary tract infection or UTI happens when infectious agents make it inside the urethra, sometimes into the bladder, or into the kidneys.
-There may be a discharge, clear or pus, pain on urination, painful spasm of the bladder, or back pain and high fever if the infection makes it into the kidneys.
+Urinary tract infection (UTI) happens when microorganisms cause an infection in the urethra, the bladder, or the kidneys.
+There may be a discharge (clear or pus), pain on urination, painful spasm of the bladder, or back pain and high fever if the infection makes it into the kidneys.
 These all require a doctor’s attention sooner rather than later.
+Urinary tract infections are typically treated with antibiotics.